Iloba/My-First-token-with-Solidity/README.md

 To Run this program, you need to use remix - https://remix.ethereum.org/

 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., HelloWorld.sol).
+Save the file with a .sol extension (e.g., myToken.sol).
 Copy and paste the following code into the file:

 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.26;